joe-opensrc/lua-entcom/README.md

-## EntCom -- An Entity Compentent System Framework
+## EntCom

+### A Hideously Functional⁽™⁾ ecs-system

-Written in Lua, mostly for use with Löve :)
+An Entity Compentent System Framework written in Lua, mostly for use with Löve :)